-Birthday parties are great fun.
-Whoever attended a serious one?
-You'll want to capture those memories with your trusty camera and really tell a story about the whole event.
+Here we have for you some essential birthday party photography tips.
+Birthday parties are full of joy and great fun.
+So, you'll want to capture those memories with your trusty camera and tell a story about the whole event.
 Perhaps it's your own family or friends or a gig you landed for a new client.

-The story begins with blowing up balloons, chopping fruit, to guests arriving and enjoying the whole party (not to mention the one special person, unless it's twins, then there's two!).
+The story begins with blowing up balloons, chopping fruit, to guests arriving and enjoying the whole party (not to mention the one particular person, unless it's twins, then there's two!).

 There's always that special moment or two you'll want to get just right, whether that's photographing the cake, unwrapping the presents or guests all sharing special moments!